Chair

 District Six Representative

-Johnson-Firven was a member of the 2022-23 Leadership LSBA Class and a member of the Young Lawyers Division’s Awards Committee.
+Firven was a member of the Leadership LSBA 2022-23 Class and a member of the Young Lawyers Division’s Awards Committee.
 She also has been involved with the Access to Justice Disaster Relief Hotline and the Lawyers in Libraries project.
+She previously served as the 2023-2025 District 6 representative where she co-chaired the Young Lawyers Conference and Barristers for Boards.

 She is a member of the National Bar Association, the Baton Rouge chapter of the Louis A. Martinet Legal Society, Inc. and the Baton Rouge Bar Association.

-In her community, Johnson-Firven is a member of Grace Community Baptist Church and Alpha Kappa Alpha Sorority, Inc.
+In her community, Firven is a member of Grace Community Baptist Church and Alpha Kappa Alpha Sorority, Inc.

-She and her husband, Leon Firven, have been married for two years.
+She and her husband, Leon Firven, have been married for three years and share a one year old daughter.

 2431 S Acadian Thrwy Ste 600